-Enjoy a fall favorite with no guilt!
+Enjoy your favorite fall baked goods with no guilt!
 Healthy Zucchini Muffins contain no oil, no refined sugar, and no flour.
 The oil and sugar are replaced with ripe bananas and the flour is replaced with whole grain oats.
-Zucchini, cinnamon, and mini chocolate chips give the muffins classic zucchini bread flavor.
+Zucchini, cinnamon, and mini chocolate chips (optional) give the muffins classic zucchini bread flavor.

 Are you a morning person?
-I’m more of a night time lover myself.
+I’m more of a night owl.
 I tend to stay up late after getting the kids to bed.
-Sometimes I’m up to get some work done and sometimes I’m up just to watch trashy tv.
+Sometimes I’m up to get some work done and sometimes I’m up just to watch trashy television.

-Luckily I have coffee and a morning loving husband to get me moving the next day.
-He’s kind enough to bring me a cup of coffee in bed so I can rouse myself then I tend to stumble around half awake trying to get my little people ready for school.
+Luckily I have coffee and a morning loving husband to get me moving in the a.m.
+He’s kind enough to bring me a cup of coffee in bed so I can wake up then stumble around half awake trying to get my little people ready for school.

 Easy Breakfast Choices